 - Completely melt the chocolate in a double boiler or microwave.

 - Spoon about 1 teaspoon of the melted chocolate into each muffin liner, using the back of the spoon to spread the chocolate halfway up the sides of the liner, making a thin coating.
 Allow to cool and set in the refrigerator as you prepare the filling.

 - By hand or in a stand mixer fitted with the paddle attachment, combine the peanut butter, powdered sugar, and vanilla.
 Mix until everything is smooth and uniform.
 It will be thick.

 - Spoon the remaining chocolate over the peanut butter mixture in each liner, filling close to the top of the liner.
 Garnish with a few flakes of sea salt.
-Let set completely in the refrigerator, about 30 minutes.
+Let set completely in the refrigerator, for about 30 minutes.

 - Remove each candy from the pan, and serve!

 Keywords: peanut butter cups, peanut butter, chocolate, sea salt, candy

 Cooking by the Numbers…

 Line two mini muffin pans with 30-35 mini muffin liners.
 Set aside.